-A child theme is a theme which inherits the styles and functionality of another theme, i.e a parent one.
-Using a it for the site customization has become extremely popular among WordPress users.
+A child theme is a theme that inherits the styles and functionality of another theme, i.e a parent one.
+Using it for site customization has become extremely popular among WordPress users.
 The main advantages of applying it to your web project are:

 - it allows you to make different CSS and functional changes on your site